DreymaR/BigBagKbdTrixXKB/README.md

 To switch to, say, an ANSI board without ergo mods, that's `4n` instead of `5caw`.
 Look in the scripts.

 NOTE: It may be necessary to select "Use system defaults" if you have changed anything in the OS GUI layout settings.

-These files are updated to [XKB-data v2.23.1-1ubuntu1][XKB-Ub18], 2018.
-The xkb-data package is very consistent between distros.
-I use the [Debian xkb-data][XKB-DebS], sometimes with some Ubuntu updates.
-The .deb packages may be opened using `dpkg -x` or `ar -xv` (from `binutils`) on Linux, and for instance PeaZip on Windows.
 <br>

 Tips
 ----
+* Before trying out the BigBag, you may want to find out what your current XKB settings are.
+One way of seeing what you use is `setxkbmap -v 9`.
+	- To get the standard default layout back, you can use `setxkb 4n` for ANSI keyboards (`5n` for ISO).
+This depends on your locale though.
+* The 'Keep Symbols' layouts are intended for those who don't want to give up their symbol mappings.
+The 'Unified' variants are usually much better, and 'ks' may be missing symbols.
 * If you use Extend and want the `Ctrl+Alt+F#` TTY shortcuts back, disable F#-key Extend mappings in the `symbols/extend` file.
     - This is achieved easily by commenting out the [include "extend(lv5_fk)"][BB-ExtFK] bit (with two trailing slashes).
     - If you had already installed the BigBag you must either edit the file in its target X11 directory, or edit and then reinstall the files.
     - In theory, we could make such shortcuts part of Extend so you can have both them and the Multimedia key shortcuts.
 I'll think about it.
+* The `xkb-data` package is very consistent between distros.
+I've use [Debian xkb-data][XKB-DebS], sometimes with some Ubuntu updates.
+* Any .deb package may be opened using `dpkg -x` or `ar -xv` (from `binutils`) on Linux, and any decent zip manager such as PeaZip on Windows.
 <br>

 Links